cekit/cekit/docs/descriptor.rst

 Packages are defined in the ``install`` subsection.

-By default all yum repositories enabled in the image itself are used.
-You can define an aditional repository and it will be used to form ODCS puddle and injected inside your image.
-At the end of the image build process Cekit removes newly added repo files from the image.
-If you do not want to have these files removed after installation -- you need to make your repo files part of some module that installs them in the correct place
+Repositories
+^^^^^^^^^^^^^
+Cekit uses all repositories configured inside the image.
+You can also specify additional repositories inside the repositories subsection.
+Its schema follows these rules:

+* **name** - name of the repository object - used mainly for overrides and to reference in  ``~/cekit/config``
+* **repository** - name of the *real* repository
+* **state** - state of the repository, only enabled repositories are used and pushed to image

+To learn how to get additional repositories into image please consult :ref:`Repository injection <repo_inject>` section.

-.. note::  The repository feature covers only the situation where you want to add a custom repo file at build time but you do not want it to be enabled in containers.
+.. note::  The repository feature covers only the situation where you want to add a custom repo during
+	   build time but you do not want it to be enabled in containers.
+If you want to persist repository inside the image, you must perfrom this manually in a module script.

 ``ports``